irfansfdev/html-css-basics-and-responsive-websites/README.md

 * style.css

 Description:
 A fully responsive website designed using HTML and CSS.
-The layout adapts to different screen sizes including desktop, tablet, and mobile devices.
+The layout adapts to different screen sizes including desktop and mobile devices.

 Features include: